Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Functional equations and the group algebra

 Theorem~\ref{thm:FEimpliesIF} reduces Theorem~\ref{theorem:interpolation} to constructing $F$ and $\widetilde{F}$, but the only hint it gives for how to do so is the functional equations they must satisfy.
 The rest of Sections~\ref{sec:interpolation} and~\ref{sec:analysis} consists of a detailed study of these functional equations, in terms of the right action of $\PSL_2(\Z)$ via the slash operator $|^\tau_{d/2}$ in the $\tau$ variable (assuming $d/2$ is an even integer).
 Using the standard generators $S$ and $T$ from \eqref{SandTdef}, the equation

 expresses $F$ in terms of $\widetilde{F} |^\tau_{d/2} S$ and vice versa (because $S^2=I$).
 It therefore suffices to construct $F$, from which we can obtain $\widetilde{F}$.
-The remaining functional equations are best stated in terms of the linear extension of the slash operator action \eqref{slashnotation} of $\PSL_2(\Z)$ to the group algebra $R = \C[\PSL_2(\Z)]$ of finite formal linear combinations of elements of $\PSL_2(\Z)$.
-The equation
+The remaining functional equations are best stated in terms of the linear extension of the slash operator action \eqref{slashnotation} of $\PSL_2(\Z)$ to the group algebra